DivyaBansal/FortyFiveDays/ML_pointers.md

 2. For irregularly shaped clusters and outliers: DBSCAN, OPTICS,  GMM, Spectral
 3. Homogenous data (no clusters): DBSCAN, OPTICS, Agglomerative

+Linear Discriminant Analysis (LDA) is a classification approach in which two or more groups have previously been identified, and fresh observations are categorized into one of them based on their features.
 # Evaluation
 ROC:
  TPR vs FPR